Two Arrested On Suspicion Of Attempted Murder In Connection With Eagle Rock Fire

-LOS ANGELES (CBSLA) – Two people have been arrested on suspicion of attempted murder in connection with last week’s 45-acre brush fire in the Eagle Rock area, authorities said Tuesday.

-LOS ANGELES (CBSLA) – Two people have been arrested on suspicion of attempted murder in connection with last week’s 45-acre brush fire in the Eagle Rock area, authorities said Tuesday.
+LOS ANGELES (CBSLA) – Two 25-year-old men have been arrested on suspicion of attempted murder in connection with last week’s 45-acre brush fire in the Eagle Rock area, authorities said Tuesday.

+Bryan A. Araujocabrera of Pacoima and Daniel M. Noguiera of Eagle Rock were arrested for attempted murder in connection to the fire at about 7:30 a.m.
+Saturday, according to the Los Angeles Police Department.

+Records showed Nogueira posted $1 million bail and was released Sunday while Araujocabrera remained jailed in lieu of $1.116 million bail.

 The fire started just after 4:00 p.m. on Aug.
 25 in the 2900 block of Colorado Blvd., on a hillside near the Glendale Freeway.
 Within hours it had grown to about 30 acres and led to the evacuation of about 100 homes in Glendale, fire officials said.